BurnySc2/hci-group-project/README.md

 - [X] (simple) Fix the navbar so that the logout button is in the top right
 - [X] (simple) Add `GroupInfo.js` which displayed the study group information
 - [X] (simple) Add `GroupJoinRequest.js` which displays a submit form to be able to request to join the group
-- [ ] (moderate) Add interactivity to the `GroupInfo.js` buttons to get back to the filtered groups, and on `Anfrage senden` get to the `GroupJoinRequest.js` screen
+- [x] (moderate) Add interactivity to the `GroupInfo.js` buttons to get back to the filtered groups, and on `Anfrage senden` get to the `GroupJoinRequest.js` screen
-- [ ] (moderate) Connect functionality with `neue Gruppe erstellen` button
+- [x] (moderate) Connect functionality with `neue Gruppe erstellen` button
-- [ ] (simple) Create `FilterFunction.js` which contains input text fields
+- [x] (simple) Create `FilterFunction.js` which contains input text fields
-- [ ] (moderate) Connect the filter functions with logic (e.g. when the filter text changes, also update the list of groups that match the criteria)
+- [x] (moderate) Connect the filter functions with logic (e.g. when the filter text changes, also update the list of groups that match the criteria)

 ## Chat screen
 - [X] (simple) On chat-home screen, list the study groups the user is in, together with the last chat message
-- [ ] (simple) `GroupInfoJoined.js` Group information screen: list all the study projects (scrollbar on overflow), and add a button to create a new study project
+- [x] (simple) `GroupInfoJoinedPreview.js` Group information screen: list all the study projects (scrollbar on overflow), and add a button to create a new study project
 - [ ] (simple) `StudyProjectInfo.js` display study project information.
 Allow the modification `StudyProjectEdit.js` and removal of the project
 - [ ] (simple) `GroupCog.js` Add group information that is displayed when the cog wheel is clicked
-- [ ] (moderate) Add a connection to `StudyProjectCreate` when a new project is being created.
+- [x] (moderate) Add a connection to `StudyProjectCreate` when a new project is being created.
 Every user is allowed to create a new project.
-- [ ] (moderate) From `home` screen, add redirects when clicking on the study group or its chat
+- [x] (moderate) From `home` screen, add redirects when clicking on the study group or its chat
-- [ ] (moderate) Display the global chat via `Chat.js` where the newest message is shown at the bottom, and a chat input field is displayed at the bottom with a `send message` button
+- [x] (moderate) Display the global chat via `Chat.js` where the newest message is shown at the bottom, and a chat input field is displayed at the bottom with a `send message` button
 - [X] (simple) Under group chat, re-use `Chat.js` to display the group chat
 - [ ] (difficult) Add hotkey in `Chat.js` that pressing `enter` will send the chat message
 - [X] (difficult) When sending a message, add it to the list of messages